Skeletrox/smi_reporter/README.md

 ## Where have you tested it?

-* This project has been with the client running Linux Mint 19.2 and the server being a Raspberry Pi 3 Model B+ running Raspbian Stretch.
+* This project has been tested with the client running Linux Mint 19.2 and an nVidia GT-840M and the server being a Raspberry Pi 3 Model B+ running Raspbian Stretch.

 ## Oops!
 Something broke!

 * Raise an issue!
 If you can fix it, make a PR!
 I'll gladly accept improvements!

+## Ooh ooh I have an idea I want to implement in this project

+* Build your feature and raise a PR by all means!